-Bulbs are available in many different types and sizes.
+Flower bulbs are available in many different types and sizes.
 There are even so many that there are too many to mention.
-But which flower bulbs are best known and are used the most?
-One of the most popular bulb is the Tulip!
-Colors as yellow, red, pink, purple and orange, a round shape or with serrated petals: the Tulip has multiple manifestations and offers something for everyone.
+But which flower bulbs are best known and the most popular?
+One of the most famous bulbs is the Tulip.
+Colours as yellow, red, pink, purple and orange, round shape or with serrated petals: the Tulip has multiple manifestations and offers something for everyone.

-You can find more information about our Tulip bulbs on the page ‘Tulips that last’.
+You can find more information about tulip bulbs on the page ‘Tulips that last’.